Shaz3b/All_sub/README.md

 |____/ \__,_|_.__/_/   \_\_|_|

 ```
- SubAll is a tool, which i used to run and collect all the subdomins using Sublister, crtsh and cerspotter.
- It will create one file called domains.txt, which containts all the outputs in one file.
+SubAll is a tool, which I used to run and collect all the subdomains using Sublister, Crtsh, and Certspotter.
+It will create one file called domains.txt, which contains all the outputs in one file.

 ## Usage
  `./SubAll.sh -d target.com`